top of page

 japanese maid in Akihabara street in Tokyo

 The one space that nobody can ignore is the game centers.
 With floors of gashapon, and claw machines screaming for your attention, you may end up spending a fortune trying to get that giant stuffed pig plush that will never physically fit in your bag.
-One of the most awesome things to do in Tokyo is to visit the top floors of these game centers, where locals gather in an arcade reign, full of games that they have completely mastered.
+One of the most unique things to do in Tokyo is to visit the top floors of these game centers, where locals gather in an arcade reign, full of games that they have completely mastered.
 Give it your best shot, or stare at the pros while flinching at the loud mix of music, taps, drums, and jumps.

 japanese woman playing arcade game in Akihabara